nicklockwood/GLView/README.md

 	@property (nonatomic, copy) NSArray *animationImages;

 This is used to specify a sequence of images to be played as an animation.
 The array can contain either GLImages, or filenames.
 If filenames are supplied then the images will be streamed from disk rather than being loaded in advance.
-See the example app for a demonstration of how this can be used to play a large PVR video sequence with smooth 30fps performance and minimal memory consumption.
+See the Video tab of the GLImage Demo example app for a demonstration of how this can be used to play a large PVR video sequence with smooth 30fps performance and minimal memory consumption.

 	@property (nonatomic, assign) NSTimeInterval animationDuration;